 Spring Semester information

 What is a fairy tale?
 We all fondly remember enchanting fairy tales from our childhood that mesmerized us and impacted our perception of the world--be it conscious and/or subconscious.
 Think of "happily ever after"!
 Did you know that many of the traditional fairy tales we have been told as a child originated from German oral tradition and were collected by the Brothers Grimm in the 19th century?
 Originally, these stories were meant for adults but today we perceive them as children's literature.
-We will be reading and interpreting a wide variety of fairy tales (some well-known, others lesser-known), other fantastic (literary) stories, adaptations of fairy tales, and modern retellings.
-What do these stories tell us about culture and society, about gender roles, about right or wrong?
-Are there specific themes and motifs we can recognize?
+We will be reading and interpreting a wider variety of fairy tales (some well-known others lesser-known), other fantastic (literary) stories, adaptations of fairy tales, and modern retellings and some scholarly articles that introduce us to various critical approaches to reading and interpreting fairy tales.
+What do those stories tell us about culture and society, about gender roles, about right or wrong?
+Are there specific themes and motifs we can identify?
 What archetypal characters can we identify?
 What roles do animals play?
 What is the role of magic in fairy tales?
 How do these tales articulate taboos?
 What is the punishment for misbehavior?
 What is the reward for ideal behavior?
+What is the concept of childhood that informed these tales and how has the concept changed in the 21st Century?
 And, of course, what is the role of love?
 Why do these stories seem timeless and still appeal to us in the 21st Century?